Johnson90512/Awesome-Security-Resources/README.md

 [Advanced Nmap: Scanning Techniques Continued - Part 3](https://www.opensourceforu.com/2010/12/advanced-nmap-scanning-techniques-continued/) | More interesting scanning techniques.
 [Advanced Nmap: Fin Scan & OS Detection](https://www.opensourceforu.com/2011/01/advanced-nmap-fin-scan-and-os-detection/) | Various other command-line options.
 **Exploitation**|
+[AppLocker Bypass](https://pentestlab.blog/2017/05/23/applocker-bypass-rundll32/) | Using Rundll32 to bypass Applocker.
 [Attacking & Securing WordPress](https://hackertarget.com/attacking-wordpress/) | Tecniques for enumeration and exploitation of wordpress sites.
+[Executing Meterpreter in Memory](https://www.n00py.io/2018/06/executing-meterpreter-in-memory-on-windows-10-and-bypassing-antivirus/) | technique for executing an obfuscated PowerShell payload using Invoke-CradleCrafter in memory.
 [How to hack a Wordpress site](https://www.hackingloops.com/how-to-hack-wordpress/) | Hacking a wordpress sites using different techniques.
 [How to pentest your WordPress site](https://hackertarget.com/attacking-wordpress/) | How to perform a pentest on you a wordpress site.
-More techniques and tools
+More techniques and tools.
+[Practical guide to NTLM Relaying](https://byt3bl33d3r.github.io/practical-guide-to-ntlm-relaying-in-2017-aka-getting-a-foothold-in-under-5-minutes.html) | Practical guide to help clear up any confusion regarding NTLM relaying.
 [WordPress plugin Vulneribilities](https://wpscan.com/plugins) | List of all vulnerabilities for WordPress plugins.
 **Reverse Engineering** |
 [Assembly Programming Tutorial](https://www.tutorialspoint.com/assembly_programming/index.htm) | A tutorial on programming in nasm Assembly.